-The Group will calculate and monitor the average residential distribution and transmission cost to serve per installation control point (\$/ICP).
+The Group will calculate and monitor the average residential distribution and transmission cost to serve per installation control point, net of posted discounts (\$/ICP).

-The current target is to remain in the middle of our peer group, being those of a comparative network (e.g. customer density, size, geographic location) and are shown in orange below.
+The current target is to remain in the middle of the peer group, being those of a comparative network (i.e. customer density, size, geographic characteristics and our immediate neighbour) and are shown in orange below.